 Healing takes time, regardless of the type of implant, which is a good thing.
 It takes time for the implant and bone to ‘fuse,’ making it stronger than your natural teeth.
 The crown or ‘cap’ is only applied after that, and your grin is complete.

 Of course, depending on where the lost teeth are located in your mouth, we can create a detachable device to fill in for them until the healing process is complete.

 Implant failure is more likely among smokers, especially heavy smokers.
 A smoker’s mouth takes significantly longer to heal, and in some cases never recovers.
 The continuous sucking that occurs during smoking disturbs the healing process, and the germs and chemicals that surround the implant site are unhealthy.
 Most practitioners will ask you to stop smoking before and throughout the healing process.

-Because dental implants are a multi-stage procedure, it is critical that you attend regular checkups.
+Because dental implant are a multi-stage procedure, it is critical that you attend regular checkups.
 This will ensure that the implant is “taking” and that everything is running well.
 Checkups are required even after the implant and crown or denture have been put to ensure that your implant remains healthy and free of problems.